-“9,000 Seeds” is a work of art by the Portuguese multimedia artist and performer Hélio de Jesus Pereira Mestre.
-By the summer of 2018, the project has had five years of preparation in the form of seed gathering and ritual in Norway, Croatia, Belgium, Mexico and Portugal.
-In the fall, it will achieve a new level of archiving through video, documentary and public installations.
+“9,000 Seeds” is an artwork by the Portuguese healer, multimedia artist and performer Hélio de Jesus Pereira Mestre.
+By the summer of 2018, the project had five years of preparation in the form of seed gathering and ritual in Norway, Croatia, Belgium, Mexico and Portugal.

 The cyclic accumulation and distribution of 9,000 seeds represents both a beginning and ending.
 Although nine is the number for endings, it is also the number for wisdom and the “nine worlds of the Nordic cosmology”.
 In an interview, Hélio proclaimed his kinship with Joseph Beuys: “When humanity has the wisdom of the knowledge of the Portuguese Tree Planters to evolve through integration rather than self-destruction by separation, we will be on the path of caring for the ecology of the planet and worshipping the divine feminine again.
 We seek with this project to build on Beuys’ example of a renewed political and social consciousness.
 This was his triple goal: “a) an ongoing scheme of tree planting to be extended throughout the world as part of a global mission to effect environmental & social change (through) educational activities; b) a growth of awareness within the urban environment of the human dependence on the larger ecosystem educational outreach ; and c) an ongoing process whereby the society would be activated by means of human creative will social sculpture.”
 (1)